ATSanli/Digital-Scope-Control-Software-Deffence-/README.md

 # Digital-Scope-Control-Software - BYFIRE

+I did it from end to end.
+We worked with 3 colleague.
+I was the manager.

 Automatic shooting software that calculates targeting, aiming, distance, THIA, AHIA, Tevcih etc. calculations according to real coordinates for military standards.
 Minimizing the user/solider error to % 5-6.
 Auto Calculation from tablet to Control unit.